 I am a researcher on the edge of Natural Language Processing (NLP) and Information Retrieval (IR).
 My current research involves text mining applications for a variety of target domains.
-I am particularly interested in modelling the interaction between users and search systems.
+I am particularly interested in information search in complex domains.

 From March 1st, 2017, I have been employed as an Assistant Professor at the Leiden Institute of Advanced Computer Science (LIACS).
 I am affiliated with the Data Science Research Programme of the Leiden Centre of Data Science.